 Why bloggers love Marella Cruises

-Marella Cruises, formerly known as Thomson Cruises, is the UK’s third largest cruise line and a favourite of Paul and Carole from Paulandcarolelovetotravel.com.
-The cruise line currently has six ships in its fleet with a seventh due in 2019 (Marella Explorer II).
+Marella Cruises, formerly known as Thomson Cruises, is the UK’s third largest cruise line and a favourite of Paul and Carole from Paul and Carole Love to Travel.
+The cruise line currently has 7 ships in its fleet.

 You can read more about Marella Cruises in Paul and Carole’s review of Marella Dream.